top of page

 Ears thrown back and an angry bunny lunges.
 Note the tail is up.

 Tail.
 This is simple: a happy rabbit will have a relaxed tail.
-A rabbit who is alert will hold their tale up and hop around.
-A rabbit who is angry will quickly twitch their tail up and down.
+An alert rabbit will hold their tale up and hop around.
+An angry rabbit will quickly twitch their tail up and down.
 Beware the rabbit holding their tail up, it is frequently followed by spraying.
 Rabbits who are not spayed and neutered will spread their scent by spraying everything in sight.
 They may also do this when they are upset or simply dislike a person.

 Foot flicks.
 This behavior is both funny and rude.
 When a rabbit has experienced something distasteful, like nail trimming or being put back in their pen, they will flick their back feet at you several times.
 They just covered you in pretend dirt, it's rude and they know it.